pytexas/meetup/docs/faq.md

 ???+ question "Are y'all associated with the PyTexas Conference?"

     Yes we are!
 The PyTexas Meetup and PyTexas Conference are both run by the [PyTexas Foundation](https://pytexas.org).

+???+ question "Can I speak at the PyTexas Meetup?"

+    Yes!
+We encourage everyone to fill out the [CFP form](https://forms.gle/a9WrW7wJSkPCCG437) and we'll reach out to you to get you scheduled!